temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 # Custom Search Attributes

-This example provides an example of how custom search attributes can be used in your Workflow.
-This sample uses the `pizzaWorkflow`, creates a custom search attribute called `isOrderFailed` which is set to a boolean.
-The user can then use this search attribute to query for Workflows where the pizza order has failed.
+This example provides an example of how custom Search Attributes can be used in your Workflow.
+This sample uses the `pizzaWorkflow`, creates a custom Search Attribute called `isOrderFailed` which is set to a boolean.
+The user can then use this Search Attribute to query for Workflows where the pizza order has failed.

 ## Setup